First Nations Crooked Beak Wall Panel

 $825.00

-This fearsome First Nations Crooked Beak bird is handcrafted with black and red paint and set off with a cedar raffia fringe.
+This fearsome First Nations Crooked Beak bird is handcrafted with black and red paint and set off with a fringe of hand-worked traditional red cedar bark.
 Measures 18 X 13, priced at $825.

 This piece is part of a trio (sold separately or together, as desired) of the mythological birds of the Hamatsa dance, performed by a secret society.